sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 * No outliers - BoxPlot

 ### ANOVA
 Analysis of variance (ANOVA) is a statistical procedure used to compare the mean values on some variable between two or more independent groups.
-Uses F-statistic.
+F-statistic = Ratio of the sum of squares between and within groups
 ##### Assumptions
 * The dependent variable must be continuous (interval/ratio).
 * The observations are independent of one another.
 * Each group sample is drawn from a normally distributed population
 * All populations have a common variance
 * Size of eachgroup is >20

+### ANCOVA
+##### Assumptions
+* The dependent variable must be continuous (interval/ratio).
+* The observations are independent of one another.
+* Each group sample is drawn from a normally distributed population
+* All populations have a common variance
+* Size of eachgroup is >20
+*

 ### Pearson Correlation
 Measures the strength & direction of LINEAR relationship between 2 variables